-Fashion Sketching
+Fashion Illustration

+exploration of An advanced perspective, color composition, investigation, relationships, media, and idea development.
 This course emphasizes the perfection of fashion figure poses, the accurate illustration of garments and the development of the students own sketching style.
 Students will learn how to portray fashion flats, technical flat drawings, and realistic compositions of the figure.
+As the semester progresses, students draw from live models to develop an awareness of the proportions and movement of the elongated fashion figure while maintaining anatomical structure.
+This course will provide the student with a drawing skillset that will help to illustrate a garment's proportions, material breakdown, and seam construction.